xueyiju/chocopy-wasm-compiler-B/design/frontEnd-design.md

 ## 5. Show the number of code line on the compiler side

+It is important to display line numbers on the right side of the code editing area.
+This helps us understand the code and locate errors.
+We will add line numbers to the edit area on the comiler side.
+This could be an element that changes dynamically with the input text.

-## 6. Show all kinds of error properly
+## 6. Show all kinds of error and correct results properly

+Try to run different source code on the page to make sure the website displays the correct results.
+In the same way, use the features' testcases written by each group, try to input different error source codes, trigger the parse error, type error and runtime error, to make sure that our front-end page displays the results correctly and beautifully.

 ## 7. print all the fields in an object properly

+In interaction mode, whenever we instantiate a class, we want to be able to let the user to monitor the current objects and the fields in that objects like the IDE's debugger.
+This can be achieved by analyzing the current AST and searching the heap.

 ## 8. Display the space that heap have used